maxschalk/tt2-raid-info-discord-bot/README.md

 ### Commands

+By default all commands require the user to have an 'admin' role.

 - [!help]: display a list of all commands
 - [!clear-reactions | !cr] [count: int = 1]: clear the reactions on a specified number of recent messages
 - [!delete-messages | !del] [count: int = 1]: delete a specified number of recent messages